TheGamerCant/Across-The-Dnieper/AcrossTheDnieper/gfx/fonts/OCR/README.md

-Version of classic OCR-A font modified to include Ukrainian and Polish characters.
+Version of classic OCR-A font modified to include Russian, Ukrainian, Polish, Hungarian and Romanian characters.

 Made by me, TheGamerCant.
 Feel free to use!